garys-esri/geodev-dc-labs/2016-11-runtime/exercises/OS X/Swift/Exercise 5 Routing.md

 This exercise walks you through the following:
 - Get the user to click an origin point and a destination point
-- Calculate a driving route from the origin to the destination
+- Calculate a driving route and display it on the map
-- Display the route on the map or scene

 Prerequisites:
 - Complete [Exercise 4](Exercise 4 Buffer and Query.md), or get the Exercise 4 code solution compiling and running properly in Xcode.